aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Gets the window panes.

+**Remarks**

 If the window is not split or frozen.

 **Returns:**
 [PaneCollection](../../com.aspose.cells/panecollection)